toslr/OL_mrcnn/docs/_build/html/_sources/index.rst.txt

    Better to select red and blue / red and green and blue.

 - Select whether you want RGB or grayscale images.
 RGB is recommended for the analysis.
 - Hit "Ok".
-Your new folder of images will appear next to the former one under the name "oldername_norm"
+A new folder of images will appear in your directory: ``foldername_norm``.
+This contains the normalized images.

 Analysis